Locdoc01/mathematical-pendulum/README.md

 - amplitude
 - gravity

-for the underlying mathematical equation of motion as well as other settings for the visualization.
-It provides different pendulum types and different approximations for the equation of motion for choice.
+for the underlying mathematical equation of motion and offers beyond that numerous other settings for the visualization.
+It provides different pendulum types as well as alternative approximations for the equation of motion for choice.

 *Read this in [German](README.de.md) / Lesen Sie dies auf [Deutsch](README.de.md)*